MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/portal-branding-customization.md

 ### How many profile fields can I configure as an administrator to capture learner details ?

-Microsoft Community Training allows adding upto 15 additional profile fields to capture learners information.
+Community Training allows adding upto 15 additional profile fields to capture learners information.
 The value of these fields can be changed both by learners and administrator.

 ### Can I customize the profile information I want to capture for each learner?